Roman Wall Blues

 Roman Wall Blues is the first solo album by Alex Harvey made after the Soul Band, and his time in the Hair pit band.
-This album was released in 1969 and contains one song from Hair ("Donna"), plus some Harvey originals, ("Midnight Moses", "Roman Wall Blues" and "Hammer Song"); that he would later re-record with The Sensational Alex Harvey Band.
+This album was released in 1969 and contains one song from Hair ("Donna"), plus some Harvey originals, ("Midnight Moses", "Roman Wall Blues" and "Hammer Song"); that he later re-record with The Sensational Alex Harvey Band.
 The title track was a couplet sonnet by W.H.
 Auden about the life of a Roman soldier.

-The album was recorded at Philips (Phonogram) Studio, London.
+The album was recorded at Philips Studio, London.